Kolten Wong Player Props: Mariners vs. Astros

 Kolten Wong At The Plate

-- Wong has four doubles, a home run and 13 walks while hitting .156.
+- Wong has five doubles, a home run and 15 walks while hitting .166.

-- Wong has picked up a hit in 36.0% of his 50 games this season, with at least two hits in 10.0% of those games.

-- He has gone deep in one of 50 games, and in 0.6% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.